SciYinz Squad Competitions

 SciYinz Squad competitions are also an excellent way to incorporate Pennsylvania’s newly adopted Next Generation Science Standards (NGSS).
 The three dimensions of learning are innately distributed within each competition.
 The NGSS provide students the encouragement to question, investigate, and draw their own inferences based on evidence.
 Through the NGSS, we are preparing future generations to be independent, responsible, and proactive thinkers before they experience life beyond the classroom.

-SciYinz Squads will come together throughout the school year to engage in impromptu student competitions.
-The following SciYinz Squad competitions will take place on-site at Carnegie Science Center this academic year:
+SciYinz Squads come together throughout the school year to engage student competitions.
+No preparation is required, all materials are provided by the Science Center during the program.
+The following SciYinz Squad competitions are scheduled on-site at Carnegie Science Center this academic year:

 - SOLD OUT!
 Chain Reaction: Middle Schoolers vs. High Schoolers – Oct.
 26–27, 2023 (Grades 6–12) from 8 am–3 pm